tobyych/pr-recommendator/README.md

 ## Screenshots

 These screenshots serve as an example how to use the application and visualise the processed data.
+These screenshots are obtained by importing the processed data in the database into a business intelligence software (Power BI Desktop).

 ![overview](screenshots/overview.png?raw=true)
 An overview page can be displayed as above.
 (Upper left) Users can start exploring from this cell, where the daily average sentiment scores for each company can be inspected.
 Users can identify if there is a upsurge or downfall in the average sentiment scores and for example if there is a sudden downfall in scores, users might want to click on a specific row and discover more on the reasons why the sentiment score seems to be bad for that specific company.
 (Right) Users can look into further details in this cell, where summaries of articles for a company in a day are displayed.
 Users can read the titles and the extractive summaries to quickly understand what is going on for the company in a short period of time.
 (Lower left) This is a cell to show the key entities in an article.